 What the Tartfiddle is a #Hashtag?Anita Kirkbride

-If you are a Twitter newbie you’ve probably noticed a lot of tweets floating by with the # attached to them…at the beginning, in the middle, pretty much anywhere in the tweets.
+If you are a Twitter newbie, you’ve probably noticed a lot of tweets floating by with the # attached to them…at the beginning, in the middle, pretty much anywhere in the tweets.
 Have you figured out what they mean yet?
-They are called “hashtags“, they are unique to Twitter and here’s is my interpretation of them.
+They are called “hashtags” and here is my interpretation of them.

 Nearly any topic, event or group you can think of has a #hashtag or five.
 Which brings us to the myriad other uses of #hashtags.

 #funeralhomeslogans was a fun game that invaded the Twitterverse for a couple of days in June.
 You tweeted your funniest line for a funeral home slogan and added the #hashtag.
 Others would search for the #hashtag, find you and perhaps respond, retweet or even follow you.
 This type of #hashtag game happens all the time.
 “Late Night with Jimmy Fallon” and other popular shows encourage this by suggesting a #hashtag and picking their favourites to read on air.
 As I am writing this, two great examples are trending on Twitter #icantgoadaywithout and #replaceawordinafamousquotewithduck.